About offline conversion tracking

 If you attract either leads or buyers (or both) online, then you might want to record a conversion in the following cases:

-- When you close a sale offline (for example, over the phone or in person) and track this sale in another sale, such as Salesforce
+- When you close a sale offline (for example, over the phone or in person) and track this sale in a customer relationship manager system

 - 30 days after an online sale so that you can exclude those transactions that resulted in a return

-- Only when a sale is made to a new customer
+- Only when a sale has been made to a new customer

 Here's a quick overview of the feature.